 Moles are said to not like certain plants, such as marigolds, daffodils, garlic, and shallots.
 You can plant these to try to deter the mole from making an appearance in your space.

 They also say castor oil is the safest non-lethal way to rid those pesky burrowers.
 Castor oil is all-natural and it leaves a foul smell in the tunnels.
 It also coats the worms leaving them with an unpalatable taste.
 This will cause them to leave.

 Spread the castor oil around via sprayer, one quart will do about 5,000 square feet, Castor oil also comes in granules, spread the granules around your yard with a seed spreader for better coverage.

 Available mole repellents such as Tomcat Mole and Gopher Repellent Granules and Ready-to-spray.
-Both of these repellents allows for the castor oil to mix better with water so that it can penetrate deeper into the soil to help repel the menacing mole.
+Both of these repellents allow for the castor oil to mix better with water so it can penetrate deeper into the soil to help repel the menacing mole.